 Beach holidays North Wales

-Breezy, cheery North Wales is so close to Birmingham, Liverpool and Manchester.
+Breezy, cheery North Wales is so close to Birmingham, Liverpool and Manchester, the best beaches of North Wales are just a short drive away.
 So are you in the mood for a nostalgic family holiday, complete with sandcastles, candy floss and Punch and Judy?
 Or is an active break more your style – sailing and windsurfing one day, hiking the next?
-Friendly resorts like Llandudno, Abersoch and Barmouth offer loads of options.
+Chose the North Wales beaches that suits your need or friendly resorts like Llandudno, Abersoch and Barmouth offer loads of options for all.

 Rhyl, Prestatyn and Colwyn Bay